fhiso/legacy-format/data-model.md

 ### BIRT   {#BIRT}

-The event of entering into life.
+Birth: the event of entering into life.

 Contexts
 :   .`[INDI]`.`[BIRT]`